Old Earth creationism: Progressive creationism

 Progressive creationism is the religious belief that God created new forms of life gradually over a period of hundreds of millions of years.
-As a form of Old Earth creationism, it accepts mainstream geological and cosmological estimates for the age of the Earth, some tenets of biology such as microevolution as well as archaeology to make its case.
+As a form of Old Earth creationism, it accepts mainstream geological and cosmological estimates for the age of the Earth and age of the Universe, some tenets of biology such as microevolution as well as archaeology to make its case.
 In this view creation occurred in rapid bursts in which all "kinds" of plants and animals appear in stages lasting millions of years.
 The bursts are followed by periods of stasis or equilibrium to accommodate new arrivals.
 These bursts represent instances of God creating new types of organisms by divine intervention.
 As viewed from the archaeological record, progressive creationism holds that "species do not gradually appear by the steady transformation of its ancestors; [but] appear all at once and "fully formed."
 Thus the evidence for macroevolution is claimed to be false, but microevolution is accepted as a genetic parameter designed by the Creator into the fabric of genetics to allow for environmental adaptations and survival.
 Generally, it is viewed by proponents as a middle ground between literal creationism and evolution.